As the owner of a popular green smoothie website, you might be surprised that I do not recommend doing a green smoothie diet.

 While it is possible to get double the calcium of cows milk in a green smoothie (see this recipe), many green smoothie meal-replacement recipes I’ve seen out on the Internet only have 1 cup of spinach and no other good sources of calcium or iron.
 While this is perfectly fine for one meal, a diet of smoothies like this will become problematic.

-Finally, protein insufficiency can be an issue, especially when protein powders are avoided on a smoothie-only diet, or when relying exclusively on fruits, vegetables, nuts and seeds for protein.
+Finally, protein insufficiency can be an issue, especially when protein powders are avoided on a long term (30+ day) green smoothie diet, or when relying exclusively on fruits, vegetables, nuts, and seeds for protein.
 While you might have heard that there is no such thing as “protein deficiency” outside of extreme starvation cases, I have come to believe that there is a such thing as protein insufficiency.

-Another issue with very low calorie diets, especially during extreme smoothie-only diets, is that two essential amino acids lysine and methionine intake can fall below recommended levels.
+Another issue with very low calorie diets, especially during extended (longer than 30-days) green smoothie diets, is that two essential amino acids lysine and methionine intake can fall below recommended levels.
 I have personally experienced this during my experiments with fruitarianism when blood markers pointed to inadequate intake despite meeting or exceeding established protein intake recommendations.

-Now these nutritional deficiency risks are low when doing a 7 to 14-day green smoothie diet, but the longer you keep it up, the more at-risk you become as reserves become depleted unless you know exactly what you are doing and religiously track your nutrient intake.
+Now these nutritional deficiency risks are low when doing a 7 to 10-day green smoothie cleanse, but the longer you keep it up, the more at-risk you become as reserves become depleted unless you know exactly what you are doing and religiously track your nutrient intake.
 At that point, the amount of work makes the diet even harder to stick to.

 Instead Of A Green Smoothie Diet